ismailkurar/great-service/README.md

 # great-service
-Dummy service for the new lerners
+Dummy service for the new learners